EthanRosenthal/EthanRosenthal/README.md

 ### Hi there 👋

-I work in AI/ML/DS/WHATEV at Square.
+I work at [Runway](https://runwayml.com/).
 My GitHub is mainly a collection of largely useless side projects.

 I write about many of these side projects on my [blog](https://www.ethanrosenthal.com).